COSC-499-W2023/year-long-project-team-9/docs/design-submission/design-document.md

 The original plan was to have five tables in DynamoDB; however, we only have two tables now since AWS recommends having as few tables as possible.

 ##### **Choice 5: DynamoDB:**
-DynamoDB was selected because it natively integrates with other AWS services.
+DynamoDB was selected because it natively integrates well with other AWS services.

 ##### **Choice 6: Social sign-in:**
 We decided to go with only social sign-in because we felt that the vast majority of users prefer social sign-in, and exclusive social sign-in significantly boosts security